LuisMayo/pluto-markov-telegram-bot/README.md

-# MarTe - Markov Telegram Bot
+# Pluto - Markov Telegram Bot
 Just another Telegram bot based on the Markov chain generation method.

 This bot reads messages from a group and periodically speaks generating random messages.

+This is a modified version of [Marte](https://github.com/inixioamillano/marte-markov-telegram-bot) which includes several differences in the markov generation algorithm.
+Like using a variable order 2 markov generation algorithm and having sentences which end less abruptly

 <div>
 </div>